josephcarocci9-del/ai-tools-automation/README.md

 - `text_summarizer.py` — summarizes text content automatically

 These tools are designed to be lightweight, practical and easy to modify or extend for different automation workflows.

 ---

+## AI Integration

+Some tools in this repository demonstrate how AI can be integrated into automation workflows.

+Example:

+Run the AI assistant tool:

+python scripts/ai_assistant.py

+This allows developers to experiment with AI-assisted automation directly from the command line.

+---